Who’s ready for Sunday’s Philadelphia Eagles home opener against the Los Angeles Rams?

 If the same thing happened at the Linc, the boos from fans would’ve echoed throughout the stadium.
 And many of the side comments would need to be bleeped out.

-And speaking of fans, let’s not forget the many characters that shout and scream and sing along with passionate enthusiasm at every game.
+And speaking of fans, let’s not forget the many characters who shout and scream and sing along with passionate enthusiasm at every game.

 Oh, and this guy.
 We’ll miss him most of all: